 Learning how to potty train a puppy can be a challenge.
 But there is a way to train dogs with great success.
 This way accidents will be few and your new puppy will know what to do within only a few days of housetraining.
-Training dogs to stop using the floor to relieve themselves is important.
+Training puppies to stop using the floor to relieve themselves is important.
 Teaching your puppy good potty habits is the basis for a trusting and loving relationship between you and your new family member.

 Ignoring potty training, on the other hand, is one of the major reasons that people return, sell or even put their dogs down.
 As you can see, it’s important to understand how to get it right.
 It’s not a walk in the park – actually, it’ll be a lot of walks in the park.
-And the idea is that accidents will happen.
+And accidents will happen.
 That’s just part of the game and you must be ready to deal with them, as well.

-But when you and your puppy master this, it will make your life much easier.
+When you and your puppy master this, it will make your life much easier.
 Your puppy will be happy and confident, which will give your relationship a great start.
 Here’s my ultimate potty training guide which will support your training program.
 It may even set you and your puppy up for potty training success fast.

 How to Potty Train a Puppy Fast: The Fundamentals